Bachelor of Science in Nursing: Prelicensure Option

 - NRS 322 Pathophysiology – Pharmacology II

-- NRS 410 Research and Evidenced-Based Practice in Professional Nursing
+- NRS 410 Research and Evidence-Based Practice in Professional Nursing

-- NRS 411 Synthesis: Professional Nursing Practice in Complex Systems
+- NRS 411 Synthesis: Adult Health III Complex Care

 - NRS 412 Synthesis: Community and Public Health Nursing